 It has no trouble keeping up a fast pace, either.
 Vampire Weekend’s Diane Young bounces along happily as the Wonderboom matches the high-speed intensity of the guitar’s distorted notes and the rapid-fire snare drums.

 However, the main focus of the Wonderboom is its bass.
-UE says this speaker has more of it compared to the Roll 2, and there’s certainly a greater sense of solidity in the low guitars and weighty beats in Queen of the Stone Age’s No One Knows.
+Ultimate Ears says this speaker has more of it compared to the Roll 2, and there’s certainly a greater sense of solidity in the low guitars and weighty beats in Queen of the Stone Age’s No One Knows.

 The slimy riffs and aggressive, pushy drums have a good degree of weight – the Wonderboom handles the way each strum grunts forward with enough force.
 While it can lean a little too heavily on those low frequencies at times, it’s still a satisfying sound overall.